Typhoon Nalgae (2011): Meteorological history

 On September 26, the Japan Meteorological Agency (JMA) started to monitor a weak tropical depression that had developed about 1260 km to the northwest of Manila in the Philippines.
 During that day, while the depression moved towards the northwest its low level circulation centre rapidly consolidated in an area of favourable conditions for further development of the system.
 This prompted the Joint Typhoon Warning Center (JTWC) to issue a tropical cyclone formation alert on the system early the next day.
 However less than 3 hours later, the JTWC decided to issue advisories on the system designating it as Tropical Depression 22W, before the JMA reported that the depression had become a tropical storm and named it Nalgae.
+(Note: The name Nalgae (Korean: 날개, [na̠ɭɡɛ]) was contributed by North Korea and means wing in Korean.)

 The storm slowly drifted to the west and kept on intensifying gradually.
 On September 29, microwave imagery showed Nalgae developed an eyelike feature and well defined convective banding in all the quadrants.
 The system had a tiny radius of winds, though it was still strengthening significantly and was very well defined.
 On the evening of September 28, the JMA reported that Nalgae continued to intensify, as they upgraded it to a severe tropical storm with winds of over 55 kn.
 On that night, the PAGASA initiated advisories on Nalgae, giving it the local name Quiel, as it entered the Philippine Area of Responsibility (PAR).

 On the morning of September 29, the JTWC reported that Nalgae developed a small microwave eye like feature and multiple convective bands wrapped tightly into the center.
 Using the Dvorak technique, the JTWC estimated the average 1-minute sustained wind speed of Nalgae to be at 65 kn.
 On that evening, the JMA further upgraded Nalgae to a typhoon.
 Nalgae continued to drift westwards at approximately 13 kn and continued to intensify.
 On the night of September 29, Nalgae's outflow to the east got more enhanced and the outflow in all other directions remained radial.
 Nalgae was running west quite quickly because of a strong and a deep subtropical ridge located to the east of the system.
 The JTWC anticipated Nalgae to continually strengthen before it made landfall over Luzon, Philippines.
 Continuing on its quick westward run, Nalgae developed a tiny 5 nmi eye with a small break in the eyewall around the eastern periphery, because of a slight vertical wind shear as estimated by the JTWC.
 There was deep convective banding extending approximately 120 nmi from the center and the overall outflow remained good. based on Dvorak intensity estimates, the winds of Nalgae were then raised to 95 kn.